Cheeseburger Bowls

 STEP 4: Now it’s time to assemble the bowls!
 Divide the beef, lettuce, tomatoes and pickles into four sections in each bowl.
 Drizzle the cheese sauce generously over the beef.
 Pass them out with the toppings on the side so folks can mix and match – they will never miss the rolls!

-And of course, everyone should feel free to toss their cheeseburger bowl fixings together, or leave them as is…kinda like a Cobb Salad.
+And of course, everyone should feel free to toss their cheeseburger bowl fixings together, or leave them as is.
+Yay flexibility!

 Can I use a different kind of cheese?